-Once a horror movie officially pulls out all the stops and becomes a franchise, things get pretty weird pretty quickly.
-The people in charge will do whatever they feel is necessary to keep that franchise going.
+Once a horror movie officially pulls out all the stops and becomes a franchise, things get pretty weird, pretty quickly.
+The people in charge will do whatever they deem necessary to keep that franchise going.
 So there will, of course, be sequels.
 There will always be merchandising and tie-ins, sometimes in the most unexpected ways.
 Yet even with all of that, we continue to be surprised.

 Spinoffs are still relatively rare in the horror field.
 It’s hard to constitute what counts and what doesn’t.
 Is Freddy’s Nightmares a spinoff of Nightmare on Elm Street?
 Does Friday the 13th Part V count as a spinoff because a new killer takes over?
 It’s a hard balance to figure out.
-A lot of the things we’ll be looking at on this list never got off the ground fully.
-But they were filmed, even if they will never see the light of day.
+A lot of the offerings we’ll be looking at on this list never got off the ground fully.
+But they were filmed (or released in some form), even if some may never see the light of day.
 Others did see the light of day, and may only be more confusing for that.
 Without a doubt, all in all, they are spinoffs you won’t believe really happened.

 A Nightmare on Elm Street: Real Nightmares

-Real Nightmares was a pilot for a Fear Factor-style reality show.
-It featured Robert Englund, as Freddy, putting contestants through challenges based specifically around their worst fears.
+Real Nightmares is a pilot for a Fear Factor-style reality show.
+It features Robert Englund, as Freddy, putting contestants through challenges based specifically around their worst fears.
 It basically is Fear Factor, but with Freddy as the host.
 But let’s face it, that’s infinitely more entertaining.
 Not a ton is known about the episode or episodes that were filmed, but one challenge example featured a contestant who was terrified of bulls being forced through the maze of the minotaur.
-Filmed in 2004, this is technically the last project Englund ever shot as the character, which is actually pretty depressing.